Six Nations: England thrash Scotland to equal rugby world record

 Their 61-21 thumping of a disappointing Scotland also extended their own record of consecutive Six Nations victories to 11.

-It was a sensational performance from a side whose claim to greatness has been questioned after unconvincing wins in their opening three matches of this tournament.
+This was a sensational performance from a side whose claim to greatness has been questioned after unconvincing wins in their opening three matches of this tournament.

 Whether England are yet the equal of New Zealand on the pitch -- double World Champions and the world's top ranked team -- is still open to question.
-Many would answer with a resounding no.
+Many would answer with a firm no.

-But this result would have made the All Blacks take note.
+Jones himself admitted there was still a gap between the No.1 side in the world and his second-ranked England.

+"We're not beating our chest saying we're the No.1 team in the world, but we aspire to be the No.1 team in the world," said the Australian, who has yet to experience defeat in charge of the red rose.

 Another equally resounding victory against Ireland, on March 18, in the concluding match of the tournament and England will stand alone in the history books with 19 consecutive wins.

 A win in Dublin against an Ireland team which ended New Zealand's record run of invincibility last October and England would also secure their first back-to-back Grand Slams since 1992.